 St. Augustine’s considers it an important ministry to assist couples who are interested in preparing for Holy Matrimony and celebrating their wedding in this spirit.
-The bride and groom are the celebrants of their marriage.
+The couple are the celebrants of their marriage.
 When the Church presides over the ceremony it serves as the witness to the vows and, through the priest, bestows the blessing of God upon the union.
 The Church prays for the couple that they may have grace to fulfill their vows of fidelity and to create a Christian home and family.

 In the Episcopal Church, it is required that at least one of the parties be a baptized Christian; that the ceremony be attested by at least two witnesses; that the priest have at least thirty days’ notice of the intention to marry; that the couple receive instruction about the nature of marriage before the wedding; and that the marriage conform to the laws of the jurisdiction in which the marriage takes place and the canons of the Church.
+Since December 2015, the Episcopal Church has been authorized to conduct same-gender marriages.

 If one or both of the parties has had a previous marriage dissolved by annulment or divorce, application must be made to the Bishop of the Convocation, through the priest, for permission to be married in the Episcopal Church.
 This permission must be requested by the priest in writing at least thirty days before the proposed wedding date.
 The priest cannot give formal consent to officiate at the wedding until the Bishop’s permission is received.